• Skip to main content

 • Mini M&M’s chocolate candies

-slices of apples dipped in peanut butter and chocolate, drying on baking rack
+slices of apples dipped in peanut butter and chocolate, drying on baking rack.

 I use pre-cut sheets of parchment paper on half sheet pans.
 It makes clean up super easy.
 For each layer you dip on the caramel apples, use a clean piece of parchment paper.

-slices of apples on wooden sticks, dipped in caramel and chocolate
+slices of apples on wooden sticks, dipped in caramel and chocolate.

 Now, how delicious do these caramel apple slices dipped in peanut butter and chocolate look?!
 They will last in the fridge for about a week if you fully cover the apple in chocolate.
 (Which seals the apple.)

 Did you make one of my recipes?
 Please take a moment to leave a star rating.
-Also, if you are on Pinterest, please feel free to leave a comment there and a photo if you have one!
-Follow A Farmgirl’s Kitchen on FACEBOOK and PINTEREST and subscribe my mailing list for ALL the latest recipes!
+Also, if you are on Pinterest, please feel free to leave a comment there!
+Follow A Farmgirl’s Kitchen on FACEBOOK, PINTEREST and YouTube and subscribe my mailing list for ALL the latest recipes!

 5 from 2 votes